lnxsrt/multjumpctrl/README.md

 `MULTJUMP.exe 2,9,2;2,10,0;2,11,2;2,12,2`

 Use the `/nr` flag to specify that you don't want to reboot or be asked to reboot if a change has to be made.
-This is useful for scripting since it will allow you check if a change has to be made to the current jumper configuration via ERRORLEVEL.
+This is useful for scripting since it will allow you to check if a change has to be made to the current jumper configuration via ERRORLEVEL.

 `MULTJUMP.exe /nr 2,9,2;2,10,0;2,11,2;2,12,2`